 The submission voiced our support for doctors to convert from telehealth to face-to-face consultations if clinically indicated.
 We also called for enhanced guidance around the requirements for doctors when an in-person examination is needed.

-Avant does not support the use of services where consultations are not performed and there is no contact with a patient.
+Avant does not support the provision of services where consultations are not performed and there is no spoken contact with a patient.
 These services involve patients completing online questionnaires as essentially the sole basis to determine their clinical management (including providing prescriptions, referrals, investigation requests and medical certificates) without the patient speaking with their doctor.
 Instead, we recommend that doctors conduct a face-to-face, phone or video consult with a patient to determine if the prescription, referral, request or certificate is appropriate.
 That doctor can act as a contact for non-GP specialists for ongoing management, reducing the risk of fragmented care.

 Changes to your telehealth cover